thanhle30/thanhle30.github.io/_pages/about.md

   - /about.html
 ---

 I am Thanh Le, a Math PhD student at UNL since Fall 2022.
 My office is AVH 241.
+Here is [my LinkedIn](https://www.linkedin.com/in/thanhle30/).

-You can contact me via my email: *tle51[at]huskers[dot]unl[dot]edu*.
+Please contact me via email: *tle51[at]huskers[dot]unl[dot]edu*

 I completed my Master degree in Mathematics at UNL in 2023.
 Before that, I completed my Bachelor degree in Computer Science and Mathematics at Fairfield University in 2022.